-Uncertainty is when there is little consistent data, probability distributions are unknown and statistical analysis must be replaced by intuition and instinct.
+Uncertainty is when there is insufficient data, probability distributions are unknown, and statistical analysis must be replaced by intuition and instinct.

 Rumsfeld’s risk categorization grid